lutece-platform/lutece-dev-plugin-example/README.md

  `$./lutece.sh sync -t https`

-#Step 1 - Plugin WIZARD 4.1.1 deployement
+# Step 1 - Plugin WIZARD 4.1.1 deployement

-In this step we download from GitHub a "site" project containing plugin Wizard 4.1.1 release then we execute it in order to start our own plugin named ìParticipatory Budgetî.
+In this step we download from GitHub a "site" project containing plugin Wizard 4.1.1 release then we execute it in order to start our own plugin named ‚ÄúParticipatory Budget‚Äù.

-##1) Site POM retrieval on GitHub :
+## 1) Site POM retrieval on GitHub :

 To retrive the project type this command :